Quantico, Virginia: Geography

+Human geography

+Quantico is surrounded on its remaining two sides by Marine Corps Base Quantico, one of the largest U.S. Marine Corps bases.
+The base is the site of the HMX-1 presidential helicopter squadron, the FBI Academy, the FBI Laboratory, the Marine Corps Combat Development Command, the Officer Candidates School, The Basic School, the United States Drug Enforcement Administration training academy, the Naval Criminal Investigative Service, the United States Army Criminal Investigation Division, and the Air Force Office of Special Investigations headquarters.
+A replica of the United States Marine Corps War Memorial stands at one of the entrances to the base.

 Climate

 Quantico has a humid subtropical climate (Köppen climate classification Cfa).

 Demographics

 As of the census of 2000, there were 561 people, 295 households, and 107 families living in the town.
 The population density was 7811.2 PD/sqmi.
 The racial makeup was 61.32% White, 20.32% African American, 10.16% Asian, 0.36% Native American, 2.32% from other races, and 5.53% from two or more races.
-Hispanic or Latino of any race were 5.53% of the population.
-The median income for a household in the town was $26,250.
+Hispanic or Latino people of any race were 5.53% of the population.
+The median income for a household in the town was $36,250.

 About 22.4% of families and 21.4% of the population were below the poverty line, including 39.4% of those under the age of 18.

+History

+The word Quantico is a corruption of Pamacocack, the name of a Doeg tribe village meaning “by the long stream” as recorded by English colonists in 1608.
+The Manahoac branch of the tidewater Algonquin Indians inhabited the area north of Quantico in the l500´s.
+They grew corn and fished.